 Jennifer’s particular interest is in history and biography.
 Other writing and research has included work on 20th-century Scottish writers including M.E.M.
 Donaldson and Hugh MacDiarmid, on the 17th-century adventurer Donald McBane, historic Inverness, and more.

-Jennifer’s articles, short stories and poems have been published in magazines and anthologies, including Riptide (Two Ravens Press), Northwords Now, The Dalhousie Review, Causeway/Cabhsair, Gutter, by the BBC and others.
+Jennifer’s articles, short stories and poems have been published in magazines and anthologies, including Northwords Now (where she is a Contributing Writer), Riptide (Two Ravens Press), The Dalhousie Review, Causeway/Cabhsair, Gutter, Poetry Scotland, by the BBC, in the Press and Journal, the National and elsewhere.

 As a playwright, her work has been performed for the National Theatre of Scotland’s Five Minute Theatre project, through the Play Pieces lunchtime theatre initiative, and at Eden Court Theatre in Inverness.